-Our research is highly relevant in both the national and European context.
-The European Union (EU) set itself the ambitious target to become climate-neutral by 2050 (EC, 2021) and is currently implementing more stringent emission targets with its "Fit-for-55" package to achieve this goal.
+The international community agreed on the climate target to stay well below 2°C of global warming (IPCC, 2018; UNFCCC, 2015).
+The European Union (EU) to this end set itself the ambitious target to become climate-neutral by 2050 (EC, 2021) and is currently implementing more stringent emission targets with its "Fit-for-55" package to achieve this goal.
 The transport sector will play a crucial role in the transition towards a carbon neutral society.
 While overall greenhouse gas (GHG) emissions in the EU decreased by 28% during 1990-2019, emissions from transport increased by 20% and in 2019 accounted for about a quarter of the EU's total GHG emissions.
 The largest share of transport emissions (mostly CO2) stems from road transport (EEA, 2021).
 One major pillar of the "Fit-for-55" package to reduce transport emissions is the Effort Sharing Regulation (ESR), under which each member state has to fulfill binding emission targets through implementation of national policies.